Read This First

 Prompt 1: Why do chain-of-thought (CoT) prompts outperform standard prompts?
 Are Kahneman’s system 1 and system 2 thinking modes relevant here?

-The section turns on Chain-of-Thought (CoT) Prompts vs. Standard Prompts, Relevance of Kahneman’s System 1 and System 2 Thinking Modes, and Application to CoT Prompts.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Chain-of-Thought (CoT) Prompts vs. Standard Prompts, Relevance of Kahneman’s System 1 and System 2 Thinking Modes, and Application to CoT Prompts in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Chain-of-Thought (CoT) Prompts vs. Standard Prompts distinct from Relevance of Kahneman’s System 1 and System 2 Thinking Modes.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Chain-of-Thought (CoT) Prompts vs. Standard Prompts distinct from Relevance of Kahneman’s System 1 and System 2 Thinking Modes.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 CoT prompts help decompose complex problems into simpler sub-tasks.
 This breakdown makes it easier for the model to handle each part of the problem individually, leading to more accurate and reliable solutions.